raiden-network/microraiden/docs/introduction/introduction.rst

 The µRaiden application has different implementations for different scenarios for the `Sender` side:

-- a JavaScript client that runs in the Senders browser whenever the Sender visits the Receivers webpage
+- a JavaScript client that runs in the Senders browser whenever the Sender visits the Receiver's webpage
-- a Python client that runs on the Senders machine and makes http requests to the Receivers Proxy-Server instance
+- a Python client that runs on the Sender's machine and makes http requests to the Receiver's Proxy-Server instance

 A typical use case for the **JavaScript** client would be a content provider, who wants to receive micropayments for accessing paywalled content.
-The content provider is the `Receiver` in this scenario and he would integrate µRaidens `Proxy-Server` for example in his flask or Django backend.
+The content provider is the `Receiver` in this scenario and he would integrate µRaiden's `Proxy-Server` for example in his flask or Django backend.
-At the same time, the content provider would serve an implementation of µRaidens JavaScript Client from his webpage.
+At the same time, the content provider would serve an implementation of µRaiden's JavaScript Client from his webpage.
-All the consumer of the paywalled content now needs is an Ethereum account that is backed with some RDN and that is web3 accessible ( for example with MetaMask).
-The JavaScript client will run in the consumers browser and once it needs to sign a microtransaction the
+All that the consumer of the paywalled content now needs is an Ethereum account that is backed with some RDN and that is web3 accessible (for example with MetaMask).
+The JavaScript client will run in the consumer's browser and once it needs to sign a microtransaction the
 MetaMask plugin will pop up and ask for confirmation.

 The **Python client** would get mainly used in Machine-to-Machine (M2M) applications or more customized applications without the use of a browser.